-The next three exercises use a bad choice of group - and you will find out why.
+The next three exercises need a short explanation of Diffie-Hellman key exchange which I will give at the beginning of the exercise session.
+You will see some bad choices of groups - and you will find out why these are bad.
 Do not use the additive group of a finite field for DH systems!